 Violating the terms of your F-1 visa, for example by working off campus without authorization, can also render it void, in which case you'd be expected to leave the U.S. right away.

-However, even if your permitted stay has expired, the fact that you entered legally and are marrying a U.S. citizen allows you to apply for adjustment of status.
+Even if your permitted stay has expired, the fact that you entered the United States legally and are marrying a U.S. citizen allows you to apply for adjustment of status.
 The overstay becomes almost irrelevant (unless the immigration authorities happen to arrest you before you submit your green card application, in which case you'd be placed into removal proceedings).

-If more than six months have passed since you were in valid F-1 status, your best bet may be to apply to adjust status.
+If more than six months have passed since you were in valid F-1 status, your best bet might be to apply to adjust status.
 If you use the alternate procedure, in which you leave the U.S. and process your application at a U.S. consulate in your home country, you risk being hit with a penalty for your time spent in the U.S. unlawfully; that is, a bar on returning to the U.S. for three years if you overstayed by 180 days or more; or, if your unlawful presence lasted 365 days or more, the bar would be ten years.

 See a lawyer for a complete personal analysis if you have any question about your current immigration status in the United States.

 The steps to marrying a U.S. citizen within the United States depend on your local jurisdiction.
 The usual restrictions on marriage concern your respective ages, whether you are blood relations, and of course whether either of you is already married to someone else.
 Contact the local county courthouse to inquire.
 In some states, you can simply present yourself at the courthouse and get married that day.
-In others, you must prove residency, take a blood test, and more.
+In others, you must prove local residency, take a blood test, and more.